truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 {{< hint type=important >}}
 Two-factor authentication is time-based and requires a correct system time setting.
-Ensure Network Time Protocol (NTP) is functional before enabling two-factor authentication is strongly recommended!
+Ensure Network Time Protocol (NTP) is functional before enabling two-factor authentication!
 {{< /hint >}}

 {{< expand "What is 2FA and why should I enable it?" "v" >}}